Tutorial Gateway

 Sum = 1633 + 1 => 1634

-Here, Number = 0.
-So, the while loop condition in this c Armstrong Number program will fail
+Here, temp = 0.
+So, the while loop condition in this C Armstrong Number program will fail.

-NOTE: If you are finding the Armstrong number below 1000, remove the while loop to count the number of digits in a number.
-Next, replace the below code
+NOTE: If finding the number below 1000, remove the while loop to count the digits.
+Next, replace the below code.

 Sum = Sum + pow(Reminder, Times);